What Is the ROI of an MRP System and How to Calculate It?

 Before getting started, you should set metrics to monitor your company’s performance.
 Becoming profitable is often used as one of the metrics, which is not necessarily wrong.
 However, consider that: profit = price – costs.
 The selling price is largely influenced by a degree of competition and the customer’s willingness to pay for a specific product, whereas cost is fully under the company’s control.

-There are 3 universal metrics that apply to enterprises, regardless of their size or sector they are working in:
+There are 3 universal metrics that apply to enterprises, regardless of their size or the sector they are working in:

 - .
 If the competition becomes much fiercer and you are forced to go along with the market’s overall price competition, reducing the cost allows you to maintain the profit.